-Updated on February 6, 2022, with new screenshots from TurboTax Deluxe downloaded software for the 2021 tax year.
-If you use other tax software, see:
+Updated on January 16, 2023 with screenshots from TurboTax Deluxe downloaded software for 2022 tax filing.
+If you use H&R Block tax software, please read:

 Many self-employed business owners buy health insurance through the ACA healthcare marketplace (healthcare.gov or a state-specific exchange).
 If your estimated income qualifies for a subsidy, the marketplace will pay part of the premium directly to the insurance company.

 However, the advance subsidy is only an estimate based on the income estimate you provided when you signed up.
 As self-employed people know full well, the actual income from self-employment can vary greatly from year to year.

 After the year is over, you have to square up and calculate the actual subsidy you really qualify for.
 If your business didn’t do as well as you anticipated, you may qualify for a higher subsidy.
 If you had a great year, you may have to pay back some of it.

 If you’re self-employed, you also qualify for a tax deduction for the health insurance premium.
 If you qualify for both a subsidy and a deduction, they form a circular relationship.

 The IRS prescribed a method to calculate the split between the subsidy and the deduction.
 It’s difficult to calculate by hand but tax software will take care of it for most people.